shepherd-media-classifier/shepherd/README.md

 1. install docker & docker-compose

-2. install pm2 globally, and consider running `pm2 save` (I will remove this step later)
+2. install pm2 globally `npm i -g pm2`, and consider running `pm2 save` (I will remove this step later)

 3. create a `.env` file and enter *all* required values (see .env.example)